List of most-subscribed YouTube channels

-American YouTube personality MrBeast is the most-subscribed channel on YouTube, with 451 million subscribers as of November 2025.
+American YouTube personality MrBeast is the most-subscribed channel on YouTube, with 517 million subscribers as of September 2026.

-A subscriber to a channel on the American video-sharing platform YouTube is a user who chooses to follow a channel's content by clicking on that channel's "Subscribe" button, and each user's subscription feed consists of videos published by channels to which the user is subscribed.
+A subscriber to a channel on the American video-sharing platform YouTube is a user with an account who chooses to follow a channel's content by clicking on that channel's "Subscribe" button, and each user's subscription feed consists of videos published by channels to which the user is subscribed.
 The ability for users to subscribe was introduced in October 2005.
 YouTube began publishing a list of its most-subscribed channels in April 2006.
 An early archive of the list dates to May 17, 2006.
+As of 2026, YouTube does not publish lists of most-subscribed channels.

 Since May 2006, when Smosh occupied the top position with just 2,986 subscribers, at least 11 other YouTube channels have held the top spot; these include the channel for the American fictional web series lonelygirl15, American comedian Brooke "Brookers" Brodack, American fictional character Fred Figglehorn, Swedish gamer Felix "PewDiePie" Kjellberg, American comedian Ryan Higa, American media personality Ray William Johnson, American public speaker Judson Laipply, English pensioner Peter Oakley, and the official channels for Indian music record label T-Series, as well as YouTube (Note: Although now simply called "YouTube", YouTube's official channel was named "YouTube Spotlight" in 2013.) itself.

-The most-subscribed YouTube channel is MrBeast, having 451 million subscribers as of November 18, 2025, and gaining subscribers by an average of about 444,000 per day.
+As of 12 June 2026, the most-subscribed YouTuber is MrBeast, having 500 million subscribers and gaining an average of 133,000 subscribers per day.

 100 most-subscribed channels

 The following table lists the top followed 100 YouTube channels, (Note: The total number of channels listed may exceed 100 if a tie exists for the 100th-highest subscriber count.) as well as the primary language, country, date they joined YouTube, and content category of each channel.
 The channels are ordered by number of subscribers.
 Those whose displayed subscriber counts are identical, are listed so that the channel whose current growth rate indicates that its displayed subscriber count will exceed that of the other channel is listed first.
 Automatically generated channels that lack their own videos, such as Music and News, and channels that have been made effectively obsolete as a result of the transferral of their content, such as JustinBieberVEVO and TaylorSwiftVEVO (Note: These are not to be mistaken for the channels Justin Bieber and Taylor Swift, both of which are included.) are excluded.

-As of September 2025, 32 of top 100 channels listed primarily produce content in English while 30 primarily produce content in Hindi.
-All 100 channels have surpassed 48 million subscribers.
-All Top 50 channels have surpassed 65 million subscribers.
-Fourteen of the channels have surpassed 100 million subscribers, and only two have more than 200 and 300 million subscribers: MrBeast and T-Series, with the former being the only channel that has more than 400 million subscribers.
+As of June 2026, 36 of top 100 channels listed primarily produce content in English, 28 primarily in Hindi, and 11 primarily in Spanish.
+All 100 channels have surpassed 50 million subscribers.
+All Top 50 channels have surpassed 68 million subscribers.
+Seventeen of the channels have surpassed 100 million subscribers, of which three have surpassed 200 million (Cocomelon), two have surpassed 300 million (T-Series) and one has surpassed both 400 and 500 million (MrBeast).